jennajones12/atlas-low_level_programming/doubly_linked_lists/README.md

-README
+0x17.
+C - Doubly linked lists

-This repository contains C code for manipulating doubly linked lists (dlistint_t).
+This directory contains C code for manipulating doubly linked lists (dlistint_t).
 The provided functions adhere to the Betty style guidelines and compile with gcc using the -Wall -pedantic -Werror -Wextra -std=gnu89 flags.

 FUNCTIONS